 About This Recipe:

-If you have leftover white rice and need a quick weekday lunch, kimchi fried rice is the way to go.
-For this recipe I used the brand Mother In Law’s kimchi, but found it a little too sour for my liking, so I would recommend the Kim Chee Pride brand instead.
-I opted to add mushrooms and keep this version vegetarian, but it would also be good with sliced tofu or chicken breast.
-And of course, I think the fried egg on top is a must!
+If you have leftover rice and need a quick weekday lunch, kimchi fried rice is the way to go.
+There are a number of different brands that I can find online or at my local Asian supermarket, but I prefer the Kim Chee Pride brand.
+Depending on how strong of a kimchi flavor you want, you can adjust the amount of kimchi and kimchi liquid.
+I opted to add shitake mushrooms to keep this recipe vegetarian, but it would also be great with tofu, chicken, or on its own.
+However, I definitely think that the fried egg on top is a must!

 Ingredients (4 servings)

 -8 oz shitake mushrooms, sliced